arielf/learning-to-learn/README.md

 # Learning to learn with TensorFlow playground (spoilers ahead!)

 ## Introduction to tensor-flow playground
-[The tensor-flow playground](https://playground.tensorflow.org/) is a wonderful tool to experiment with simple neural nets.
+[The tensor-flow playground](https://playground.tensorflow.org/) is a wonderful tool to experiment with simple (fully connected, feed-forward) neural nets.

 Given a small number of problems in 2-dimensions $(x1, x2)$, you're asked to design a good classifier / regressor model that will